Canada's Sovereign AI Platform for Scientific Discovery

 AI-powered geological analysis combining satellite imagery, geophysical surveys, and historical data to identify economically viable rare earth and lithium deposits.

-10 new deposit candidates; $15B+ potential export revenue
+Impact: 10 new deposit candidates; $15B+ potential export revenue

 Borealis Climate Twin